tunjid/Tiler/docs/usecases/complex-tiling.md

 * Keep a reference to the current list presented in the UI
 * When the new `TiledList` is emitted, compare the old list to the new list
-* If the old list has items that not placeholders that are present in the new list, replace the ids in the new list with the ids from the old list.
+* If the old list has items that are not placeholders that are present in the new list, replace the ids in the new list with the ids from the old list.
 * Make sure ids are not duplicated.

 The steps above will allow you to achieve smooth item animations in complex pagination pipelines.